JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 UMQ_final(a,e) = -0.000696 × 1.0 × 1.0 = **-0.0007 (Negligibly immoral)**

 ### 2 The Temple Public - restoration of access

+Context: Jesus' cleansing of the temple restored it as a house of prayer for the people.

 - ΔOS(Public) = +0.05 (Restoration of fair access to resources/worship)
 - VSA(Public) = 0.58